preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 Tip - find broken links and more
 -----------------------------------
-You can (in Omnia v7) use the Metrics block to find all broken links, and all attempts for users to visit a URL they didn’t have access to.
+You can use the Metrics block to find all broken links, and all attempts for users to visit a URL they didn’t have access to.

 The option is called "URL status".
 Use th link above for more information about the Metrics block.